 But you need to tell me one thing.

-Do you know any other method which you can use to get the difference between a start time and end time?
+Do you know any other method which you can use to get the difference between the start time and end time?

 Share your views with me in the comment section, I’d love to hear from you and make sure to share this tip with your friends.